Danko-Lab/AlleleHMM/README.md

 options:

 To get help:
--h, --help             Show this brief help menu.
+-h,                    Show this brief help menu.

 Required options:
 For non-strand-specific data such as ChIP-seq: